- Is the residence located close to the school?

 - What are the rooms like and the residence in general?

-The rooms are clean, bright and well appointed, and many of the rooms have excellent views of Table Mountain.
+The rooms are clean, bright and well appointed, and many of the rooms have views of the city and Table Mountain.
 As a student residence, it is important to bear in mind that this is not a luxury 5-star hotel.
 Students are reminded to clean after themselves, be mindful with noise disturbances, bring their own toiletries such as soap/ shampoo/ toothbrush/ toothpaste/toilet paper etc.

 - Can I drink water from the tap?